Kunstmaan/kStrano/README.md

 * cap kuma:fpm:restart, this will restart fpm on the server.
 * cap kuma:apc:clear, this will clear the apc cache.

+# Extra commands which are available through the [kStrano][kstrano] gem:

+* cap deploy:migrations, this will deploy and execute the pending migrations
+* cap deploy:schema:update, this will deploy and update the schema

 # Changelog

 * 13/02/2013 (version 0.0.30)